Reasons Why We Store Food

 Convenience

-One of the most practical reasons for storing food is convenience.
+One of the most practical reasons why we store food is for convenience.
 Build up your own “mini mart” of sorts.
 Your own little grocery store stash.
-It sure is convenient to simply go to your “deep pantry” and pick out what you might want for dinner, for example.
+It sure is convenient to simply go to your pantry/closet/shelves and pick out what you might want for a meal.
 Seriously, that’s a great reason all by itself.
 It’s convenient.
+The more food storage, the more convenient (and more choices)!

 Independence

-Food storage enables a feeling of independence.
+Food storage enables some self-reliance and a warm fuzzy feeling of independence.
 It just happens.
-That’s probably because of subconscious assurance that you have plenty of extra.
-Anything that you do towards becoming more self-reliant will result in a feeling of more independence.
-It’s a good feeling.
-Food storage = peace of mind.
+That’s probably because of a subconscious assurance that you have plenty of extra.
+Anything that you do towards becoming more self-reliant will result in a feeling of more independence (not just food).
+It’s a good feeling!
+Food storage equals peace of mind.

 Food Price Inflation

 Prices always go up over time.
 Sometimes rapidly and significantly!
-Food Storage is a good investment for your household.
-The more food you buy now, the less you will pay in the long run when prices are higher.
-Store what you normally eat.
-Eat what your store.
+Buying foods now rather than later when it will cost even more – is another great reason why we store food.
+It is a good investment for the household.
+The more food that you buy now, the less you will pay in the long run when prices are higher.

-JIT: Just In Time delivery: It’s pretty much how all distribution works these days.
+JIT: Just In Time delivery.
+Some call it Just On Time.
+It’s pretty much how all distribution works these days.
 Basically there is zero extra inventory in stores (including grocery stores).
 If this is disrupted (for any number of reasons), there will be shortages.
-So this is a systemic risk.
+This is a major systemic risk.

-Generally speaking, most grocery stores may run out of many or most food items within 3 days of missed regular deliveries – coupled with people panic.
-That should be motivation enough!
+Generally speaking, most grocery stores may run out of many or most food items within 3 days of missed regular deliveries – especially coupled with people panic.
+That should be motivation enough to store more food!

 [ Read: Food Delivery System Disaster Waiting To Happen ]

 An interesting observation: People preemptively freak out right before a forecast major weather event (snow storm, hurricane, etc.).
+I have seen it many times.
 They flock to the grocery stores to clear out the shelves.
 Why?
-Because most don’t have more than a day or two of food at home!
-This is another reason for storing food…so you don’t have to be part of that crowd.
+Because most don’t have more than a day of food at home!
+This is another reason why we store food…so you don’t have to be part of that crowd.

 [ Read: 10-80-10 Rule of Human Behavior ]